Magnetic field: Applications

+Uses in geology

 Earth's magnetic field

 A sketch of Earth's magnetic field representing the source of the field as a magnet.
 The south pole of the magnetic field is near the geographic north pole of the Earth.

 The Earth's magnetic field is produced by convection of a liquid iron alloy in the outer core.
 In a dynamo process, the movements drive a feedback process in which electric currents create electric and magnetic fields that in turn act on the currents.

 The field at the surface of the Earth is approximately the same as if a giant bar magnet were positioned at the center of the Earth and tilted at an angle of about 11° off the rotational axis of the Earth (see the figure).
 The north pole of a magnetic compass needle points roughly north, toward the North Magnetic Pole.
 However, because a magnetic pole is attracted to its opposite, the North Magnetic Pole is actually the south pole of the geomagnetic field.
 This confusion in terminology arises because the pole of a magnet is defined by the geographical direction it points.

 Earth's magnetic field is not constant—the strength of the field and the location of its poles vary.
 Moreover, the poles periodically reverse their orientation in a process called geomagnetic reversal.
 The most recent reversal occurred 780,000 years ago.